-4.8 The committee explored at what left ventricular ejection fraction level sacubitril valsartan could be considered an appropriate treatment for chronic heart failure.
-It was aware that the 'reduced ejection fraction' was not specified in the marketing authorisation and that the left ventricular ejection fraction entry criterion for the PARADIGM-HF trial was changed from 40% or less to 35% or less.
+4.9 The Committee explored what NYHA class was required for sacubitril valsartan to be considered an appropriate treatment option for people with chronic heart failure.
+It was aware that NYHA class was not specified in the marketing authorisation for sacubitril valsartan.
+The Committee noted that the inclusion criteria for the